bjornn/posbreak/readme.md

 # POSBREAKS

-POSBREAKS is a command line utility that converts a fixed field file into csv columns using a header description file.
+POSBREAKS is a command line utility that converts a fixed field file into a dsv or csv file using a header description file.

-The header description file contains one row with a listing of field size and field names.
-Example header file (aHeader.csv):
+The header description file contains one row with a listing of field size (number of positions) and field names.
+The header file also defines the delimiter character to be used.
+Valid delimiter characters are: '|', ';', ':'.
+If none of these characters are found in the header file, the default delimiter '|' is used.

+An example of a header file is included in this distribution (aHeader.csv):

     1 PostA|4 PostB|5 Post C|5 PostD|5 PostE|5 PostF|4 PostG